xebia/essentials/poutsma-principle.md

 ### Application

-Write a testcase.
+Write a test case.
 In an organization rather than a code base your only weapon is reason, so you have to create a solid argument that proves the complexity is in fact wrong.

 ### Consequences